VIKRAMK21062005/19CS403_JAVA/Module-01/DAY-2/README.md

 ![image](https://github.com/user-attachments/assets/d117b107-56e1-486e-b7ce-0fe96d2251ce)

 ## RESULT:
-Thus, the Java program to get values of variables 'a' and 'b' and then check if both the conditions 'a < 50' and 'a < b' are true is created successfully.
+Thus, the Java program to find out if he/she is eligible to retire using an instance method and a local variable is created successfully.